refractionPOINT/lce_doc/docs/dr.md

 The `value` parameter is commonly used by several detection operations but can also be used by some response actions as well.

-In most detections `value` will be used to specify a known value like all the previous examples on this page have done, but they're capable of referencing variables, too.
+In most detections `value` will be used to specify a known value like all the previous examples on this page have done, but they're capable of referencing sensor variables, too.

-For example, you can reference previously set variables on the sensor by using `value: [[var-name]]`, or you can pull data directly from inside the event using a lookback like this: `value: <<event/FILE_PATH>>`.
+For example, you can reference previously set sensor variables by using `value: [[var-name]]`, or you can pull data directly from inside the event using a lookback like this: `value: <<event/FILE_PATH>>`.

-To learn more about how to get the most out of variables and lookback values, see Using Variables.
+To learn more about how to get the most out of sensor variables and lookback values, see TODO Using Sensor Variables.

 ## Response